 THIS DATE IN HISTORY: Oct.
 18

-He assists on Evgeni Malkin's power-play goal at 13:49 of the second period before getting No. 500 with an assist on Patric Hornqvist's empty-net goal with 1:20 remaining.
+Crosby assists on Evgeni Malkin's power-play goal at 13:49 of the second period before getting No. 500 with an assist on Patric Hornqvist's empty-net goal with 1:20 remaining.

 Crosby reaches the 500-assist plateau in his 554th NHL game.
 Only five players in League history reach 500 assists in fewer games than Crosby: Wayne Gretzky (352 games), Mario Lemieux (433), Peter Stastny (507), Bobby Orr (522) and Peter Forsberg (551).

-1984: The Flyers tie their franchise single-game record for goals by defeating the Canucks 13-2 at the Spectrum.
-Brian Propp and Ilkka Sinisalo each score three goals for the Flyers, who outshoot the Canucks 58-19.
+1984: The Flyers tie their single-game record for goals by defeating the Canucks 13-2 at the Spectrum.
+Brian Propp and Ilkka Sinisalo score three goals apiece for the Flyers, who outshoot the Canucks 58-19.
 It's the second 13-goal game in the same calendar year for the Flyers and comes less than seven months after a 13-4 victory against the Pittsburgh Penguins on March 22.

 2000: The Minnesota Wild earn the first victory in their history by rallying to defeat the Tampa Bay Lightning 6-5 at Xcel Energy Center.
 Marian Gaborik, an 18-year-old rookie, scores twice in the final 2:28 for the Wild, who enter the game 0-4-1.

 2014: Jonathan Toews scores a shorthanded goal with 1:34 remaining in overtime to give the Chicago Blackhawks a 2-1 victory against the Nashville Predators at United Center.
 Toews is the first player to score an overtime shorthanded goal in a regular-season game since Glen Wesley of the Carolina Hurricanes against Philadelphia on Feb.
 22, 2007.